 You can verify your domain in any of several ways, depending on which is most convenient.
-After you sign up for a Google enterprise product, you'll be asked to choose a method from your Google Admin console.
-Each method requires that you can access either your domain's DNS settings or the source files on your domain's web server (which proves to us that you own your domain).
+To do this, you'll need to update either your domain's DNS settings or files on your domain's web server.
+Google can then detect your updates and verify that you own the domain.

-Choose a method from your Admin console (available methods may vary):
+Choose a method from your Admin console and we'll show you the steps:

-- Add a TXT record or Add a CNAME record in your domain's DNS settings.
+- Add a TXT record or CNAME record to your domain's DNS settings.
+Recommended

 Requires accessing your domain's DNS settings at your domain host's website.